 This page shows two snakes that are constipated.
 The first one required surgical removal of the impacted feces (fecalith).
 The second died and was necropsied.

-This page shows a snake that is so constipated that surgical removal of the impacted feces (fecalith) was necessary.
-The symptoms in this case are a lack of appetite along with lack of bowel movement for many weeks.
-This is a serious condition that could result in the death of the snake if not treated.
+The symptoms of an impacted snake are a lack of appetite along with lack of bowel movement for many weeks.
+This is a serious condition that could result in the death of the snake if not treated, which is exactly what happened to the second snake.
 Medical therapy, consisting of warm water baths, lubricants, and fluids have not helped at all.
 Surgery is a last resort in these cases because of the potential for post operative complications.